berrakkilic/berrakkilic.github.io/_resources/DS.md

 Milena, a tutor from WS21/22, graciously shared her [Zusammenfassung](http://berrakkilic.github.io/files/DsMilena.pdf) with us.
 I personally based some parts of my cheat sheet on this.

-Vera, a tutor in WS24/25, also has a website with her solutions to the exercise sheets and extra resources!
-I strongly recommend you check [her website](https://catundercover.github.io/ds-tutorium/index.html) out!